08 July 2026 (released)

 Let’s talk about your career as a solo performer, as a singer.
 Not many musical theatre performers have successful careers outside their musical theatre lives.

 Yes, I wanted to be a concert artist since I was twenty-two.
 I saw Sarah Vaughan in concert at the Philharmonic Hall, with her band of musicians she had worked with for years, and I was mesmerized.
-At that moment, I realized I wanted to be a concert artist.
+At that moment, I realized I also wanted to be a concert artist.
 After “Cats” opened, people started asking me to do concert work for the first time.
 I formed a band of phenomenal musicians, consisting of four major jazz artists, centered on the arrangements and musical direction of a brilliant pianist and arranger, Kenny Werner.
 We worked together for 20 years and made many albums.

 Tell us about your new album.

 This is my 20th album.
 About 19 years ago, I started working with Christian Jacob, my musical director for this album.
-He is a multi-Grammy-nominated artist, a brilliant jazz pianist and arranger, and a film scorer.
+He is a multi-Grammy-nominated artist, a brilliant jazz pianist and arranger, and a film composer.

 What are your favorite songs from the album?